Mashpoe/c-string-table/README.md

-# C Hash Table
+# C String Table
-Ensures that there is only one instance of each unique value.
+Ensures that there is only one copy of each unique string (or any other type of data).

 This table is based on an [amazing tutorial](http://www.craftinginterpreters.com/hash-tables.html) by Bob Nystrom.